Knights of Columbus founded by Fr. Michael McGivney

 The Knights of Columbus was founded by Father Michael J. McGivney, assistant pastor of St. Mary’s Church in New Haven CT.
 The Order was officially chartered on March 29, 1882.
 The K of C is still true to its founding principles of charity, unity and fraternity.
 The Order has helped families obtain economic security and stability through its life insurance, annuity and long-term care programs, and has contributed time and energy worldwide to service in communities.

-The Knights of Columbus has grown from several members in one council to more than 12,000 councils and 1.6 million members throughout the United States, Canada, the Philippines, Mexico, the Dominican Republic, Puerto Rico, Panama, the Bahamas, the Virgin Islands, Guatemala, Guam and Saipan.
+The Knights of Columbus has grown from several members in one council to more than 12,000 councils and 1.6 million members throughout the United States, Canada, the Philippines, Mexico, the Dominican Republic, Puerto Rico, Panama, the Bahamas, the Virgin Islands, Guatemala, Guam, Saipan, Poland, Korea, and France.

 Fr.
 Michael McGivney's is in fact the Venerable Fr.
 Michael McGivney, meaning there has been merit in his words and deed that it has been deemed that there is a cause for sainthood.
 Read morehere.